yu-jingrui/modular_SSD_tensorflow/README.md

 ## HOWTO:
 #### Prepare data for training
 See projects in Acknowledgment.
 They have documented this quite well.
 Scripts needed are still not included in this repo.
-#### Train SSD layers
+#### Train only SSD layers
+Download pre trained weights for the backend first.
+See projects in acknowledgement for reference.

 Specify the training parameters in *trainer/train_params.py*.
-Pay attention to format.
-If parameters are not completely defined, there will be ERROR. *ssd_params_train* is the reference.
+Pay attention to format, because if parameters are not completely defined, there will be ERROR. *ssd_params_train* is the reference.
 Then set the params to use in *train_model.py* and run it.
 Start TensorBoard and you can monitor the training process.
 #### Fine tune feature extractor
 Much like training the SSD layers, just define a set of params and specify it in *train_model.py* and run. *ssd_finetune_params1* and *ssd_finetune_params2* are references which conforms with the guideline given in [SSD_tensorflow_VOC](https://github.com/LevinJ/SSD_tensorflow_VOC).
 My personal experience is, the model still improves if the training steps are extended.
 #### Get training and test results